Correlated spectro-polarimetric study along the Z track in XTE J1701-462 puts constraints on its coronal geometry: Introduction

 XTE J1701--462 is a NS-LMXB discovered with the All Sky Monitor (ASM) of the Rossi X-ray Timing Explorer (RXTE) in January 2006 \citep{2006ATel..696....1R}.
-Among the NS-LMXBs, XTE J1701--462 can be regarded as a rather unique object, which is the first source that shows both Z-like and Atoll-like behavior during one single outburst \citep{2007ApJ...656..420H,2009ApJ...696.1257L,2010ApJ...719..201H}.
-In the first 10 weeks of its outburst, XTE J1701--462 evolved from a Cyg-like into a Sco-like Z source, and during the decay, it showed an Atoll-like behavior \citep{2007ApJ...656..420H,2009ApJ...696.1257L, bu2015correlations}.
+Among the NS-LMXBs, XTE J1701--462 can be regarded as a rather unique object that is the first source to show both Z-like and Atoll-like behavior during one single outburst \citep{2007ApJ...656..420H,2009ApJ...696.1257L,2010ApJ...719..201H}.
+In the first 10 weeks of its outburst, XTE J1701--462 evolved from a Cyg-like source into a Sco-like Z one, and during the decay it showed an Atoll-like behavior \citep{2007ApJ...656..420H,2009ApJ...696.1257L, bu2015correlations}.
 The orbital inclination of the system is lower than $75^\circ$ \citep{2009ApJ...696.1257L}.
 In September 2022, XTE J1701--462 experienced a new outburst, the second one since its discovery in 2006 \citep{2022ATel15592....1I}.